 I think we have definitely made huge strides.
-It has changed also, there is a lot of growth in the young Black community with regards to entrepreneurship.
+It has changed also, there is a lot of growth in the young Black Canadian community with regards to entrepreneurship.

-People kind of understand that multiple streams of revenue is crucial, and there are alternative ways to build wealth in our community, whether it be to have your own business or investing in real estate.
+People kind of understand that multiple streams of revenue are crucial, and there are alternative ways to build wealth in our community, whether it be to have your own business or investing in real estate.
 I noticed even with the attendance at Harry Jerome Awards, we have a lot more young professionals, and young people in general attending, and that’s encouraging, that’s exciting.
-That let’s me know the legacy will continue for years to come.
+That lets me know the legacy will continue for years to come.

 We are taking this economic situation into our own hands.
 The discussion has shifted a little bit, to be an entrepreneur or having a side hustle.
 You definitely see the wealth growing in young black Canadians.

 Do you think we will ever have a Black Mayor in Toronto?
 Black Prime Minister of Canada?

 I absolutely think we can have a Black Canadian Mayor in Toronto, and we can have a Black Canadian Prime Minister.
 But the important thing is that we don’t really focus on “let’s have this Black person in power”, but rather whoever it is, whether they be Black, White, or Asian; that we are focusing on the person’s policies, and whether they serve the Black Canadian community.

 I am encouraged by the change and looking to see more people discussing diversity on the political scale, but again the key focus needs to be, is this person and their policies going to encourage and promote the development and growth in the Black Canadian community.

 Are you interested in being President of the BBPA?